Send us your questions for Suzanne Vega!

 Much like Bob Dylan, Suzanne Vega came up through the Greenwich Village folk scene.
 And much like Dylan, she made her name by writing massively popular songs that brought societal issues to wider attention (see: “Luka”, a global Top 10 hit in 1987).

-THE MARCH 2025 ISSUE OF UNCUT, STARRING WILCO, A FREE WILCO CD, JEFFERSON AIRPLANE, PATTERSON HOOD, THE WHITE STRIPES AND MORE IS AVAILABLE TO ORDER NOW
+THE APRIL 2025 ISSUE OF UNCUT, STARRING LED ZEPPELIN, JASON ISBELL, BRYAN FERRY, MARIANNE FAITHFULL, THE WATERBOYS, DAVID BOWIE, MADDY PRIOR AND MORE, IS AVAILABLE TO ORDER NOW

 The connections continue on Suzanne Vega’s forthcoming new album, which as she revealed to Uncut in our 2025 albums preview, contains a kind of answer song to Bob Dylan’s “I Want You”, written from the point of view of the chambermaid.